Developing a new South East Queensland Koala Conservation Strategy

 • Enhancing monitoring, reporting and mapping.

-At the same time, we’re also seeking feedback on how the current koala habitat regulations can be improved.
+At the same time, feedback was also sought on how the current koala habitat regulations could be improved.